ashiksarker2018000000125/Emabbded-SystemLab-Final-Project/README.md

-# Arduino RADAR Model for Distance mesurement &amp; Angle Finding using Ultrasonic Sensor
+# Arduino Radar Model for Distance and Angle Finding using Ultrasonic Sensor

 ## Components used / Material
 * Arduino uno